-James leads the Pharmaceuticals team at Carpmaels & Ransford.
-His practice focuses exclusively on medicinal chemistry inventions for pharmaceutical innovators and has a reputation for his imaginative approaches to legal and technical strategies on the most commercially important cases.
-His work is inevitably contentious in nature and he has over 20 years’ experience in conducting multi-opponent European Patent Office (EPO) opposition proceedings.
-James is one of only a handful of advocates to have first chair experience of defending EPO oppositions with more than eight opponents and to date has been instructed on ten opposition defences of this size.
+James leads the Pharmaceuticals team at Carpmaels & Ransford and “is well-known for handling multi-opponent oppositions, including rare cases with more than 10 opponents” (IAM1000).
+His practice focuses exclusively on medicinal chemistry inventions for pharmaceutical innovators and he has acquired a reputation for his imaginative approaches to the legal and technical strategies on the most commercially important cases.
+James has over 20 years’ experience in conducting multi-opponent European Patent Office (EPO) opposition proceedings – he is one of only a handful of advocates to have extensive first chair experience of defending EPO oppositions with large numbers of opponents and has over ten opposition defences of eight or more opponents on his CV.
 He brings practical experience of the subtle interactions of patent, supplementary protection certificate and regulatory law to these commercial situations.

-Individually recommended in MIP and IAM Patent 1000, and noted as “excellent” by Legal 500, James is particularly known for successfully prosecuting and defending NCE, combination, formulation, second medical use and dosage regimen patents on marketed products.
-In this sphere, he has advised on most of Novartis’ blockbuster products and has led numerous EPO opposition defences to generic challenges, most notably the multi-party oppositions against Novartis’ Entresto (valsartan/sacubitril), Exforge (valsartan/amlodipine), Glivec (imatinib), Aclasta (zoledronate), Ultibro (indacaterol/glycopyrronium) and Jakavi (ruxolitinib) products.
+Individually recommended in industry directories, James is “trusted by a number of well-known pharmaceutical companies” (JUVE Patent), and is particularly known for successfully prosecuting and defending NCE, combination, formulation, second medical use and dosage regimen patents on marketed products.
+In this sphere, he has advised on many of Novartis’ blockbuster products and has led numerous EPO opposition defences to generic challenges, most notably the multi-party oppositions against Novartis’ Entresto, Exforge, Glivec, Aclasta, Ultibro and Jakavi products.
 He is also the lead European outside patent counsel for Gilead’s HIV and HBV portfolios, successfully defending Gilead’s TAF and cobicistat medicines, present in a variety of their blockbuster antiviral products, against multi-opponent oppositions.
-He represents Roche in EPO opposition and appeal proceedings and is a lead counsel for Janssen’s small molecule portfolio.
-James recently successfully defended Amgen’s patent for Otezla (apremilast) against a 15-opponent opposition.
+He represents Roche in EPO opposition and appeal proceedings and is a lead counsel for Janssen’s small molecule portfolio, and is currently representing Janssen on the most opposed (and defended) European patent in the EPO’s history (20 opponents).
+In addition, James recently successfully defended Amgen’s patent for Otezla (apremilast) against a 15-opponent opposition.

 James’ EPO opposition work frequently brings him into contact with parallel national litigation, and he is particularly sought out to bring his EPO and technical experience to litigation strategies throughout Europe and the world.
-He has earned a reputation defending cases involving clinical trial disclosures, was involved in the leading case law in this space (T239/16) and is particularly sought out for defending cases with a similar fact pattern.
-He has represented before the EPO’s Enlarged Board of Appeal twice, and is currently representing in the likely referral to the Enlarged Board on the validity of the joint applicant’s approach (T1513/17).
+He has earned a particular reputation defending cases involving clinical trial disclosures, and has represented, or is representing, patent proprietors in many of the leading cases in this space, particularly T239/16, T108/21 and T1098/22.

 - MChem (University of Oxford)